 A weekly seminar through the entire academic year, exploring the contexts for the discipline of biology, including historical, methodological, ethical and societal dimensions, as well as current biological topics of interest in basic research, industrial and environmental settings.
 Ethical and professional responsibilities for biologists in industrial, research and academic settings will be addressed, as well as other topics that explore the interface between biology and society.
 Students, faculty and visiting speakers will give presentations.
 This course will meet concurrently with BIOL 495, and from time to time with CHEM 395/495.
 It is required for third-year biology majors.
-First and second year students are strongly encouraged to attend presentations.
 Mark for the course will be pass/fail.